rschristopher/rschristopher.github.io/src/criticisms/index.md

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

-E.g., if the critics were right and Bitcoin proves to be dangerous, how would you stop it?
+E.g., if Bitcoin proves to be dangerous, how would you stop it?
  Could you stop it?